 The Seychelles are mostly known for their incredibly beautiful beaches and clear water.

-But not only will you find pristine white sand beaches here, you’ll also find lush jungle covering the mountainous interior, as well as lots of unique nature not found anywhere else!
+Not only will you find pristine white sand beaches here, but you’ll also find lush jungle covering the mountainous interior, as well as lots of unique nature not found anywhere else!

-The Seychelles offers the perfect mix between a relaxing beach holiday and and adventurous exploring holiday.
-Also the people are very laid-back and friendly here – some of the nicest people I have ever met!
+The Seychelles offers the perfect mix between a relaxing beach holiday and an adventurous exploring holiday.
+Also, the people are very laid-back and friendly here – some of the nicest people I have ever met!

 Most people will stick to the 3 main islands when they visit The Seychelles.
 They are Mahe, Praslin and La Digue.

 It is very easy and affordable to get between the three main islands of Seychelles and on these islands you will find the best things to do in The Seychelles.
 More about that below!

 Seychelles is a complete paradise and I really recommend anyone to visit!
 The tips below will help you if you plan to travel to The Seychelles on a budget: